Yukkuricraft/.github/profile/README.md

 ## How is Server Run

-The Yukkuricraft server ~~is~~ will eventually be run with tooling contained in three repos:
+The Yukkuricraft server is run with tooling contained in two repos:

 - `Yukkuricraft/Yukkuricraft`
 - `Yukkuricraft/YakumoDash`
-- `Yukkuricraft/Patchouli`

-(It's currently still running in the legacy monohost setup)

 #### Yukkuricraft/Yukkuricraft